-- Academic journal articles (most of which can now be found online) - Academic books and edited book chapters - Non-peer reviewed academic material/other non-academic books - Popular media (newspapers, magazines, TV, radio, film) - The internet (non-journal related).
+- Academic journal articles

+- Academic books and edited book chapters

+- Non-peer reviewed academic material/other non-academic books

+- Popular media (newspapers, magazines, TV, radio, film)

+- The internet

-The rationale for the literature review in your study
+The rationale for the literature review in your dissertation

-Some students believe (wrongly!) that if they are in the process of discovering something new, then there will be little or no literature that it is relevant to their study topic.
+Some students believe (wrongly!) that if they are in the process of discovering something new, then there will be little or no literature that it is relevant to their dissertation topic.

-Remember that your study will (hopefully) make two types of contribution: one of these is the practical application of your findings, the other contribution will be the intellectual one.
+Remember that your dissertation will (hopefully) make two types of contribution: one of these is the practical application of your findings, the other contribution will be the intellectual one.
 This second one is the contribution to literature.
-It is this second point that is particularly important in relation to the rationale for a literature review in your study.
-You need to indicate what the literature is at the current time, to show where you have made your contribution.
+It is this second point that is particularly